-- 2.45 mi.2 watershed
+2.45 mi.2 watershed

-- Confluence with Lackawanna River at RM 12.0

-- 1st Order Tributary
+- Confluence with Lackawanna River at RM 12.0 - 1st Order Tributary commercial electric trolley line.

-Meadow Brook has some aspects in common with Pine Brook.
-Both are on the eastern bank of the river with the Meadow Brook confluence about a mile upstream of Pine Brook.
-Meadow Brook was culvertized between the late 1880's and 1900 as the suburban residential neighborhoods of Green Ridge and Hollywood were developed along the world's first commercial electric trolley line.
 Fortunately, the middle reach of Meadow Brook through the Forest Hill Cemetery was spared encased in a culvert.
 Its upper middle reach was culvertized through the Dunmore Cemetery to the area of the Blakely Street interchange with Interstate 81.
 The upstream extent and the location of the main invert to the culvertized reach in Dunmore Cemetery were not determined during the course of this survey.
 The headwaters of Meadow Brook were sourced from an area of springs and wetland bogs at the base of Moosic Mountain.
 The natural habitat and drainage functions of these headwaters were destroyed by the Pennsylvania Coal Company's Gypsy Grove Colliery beginning in the 1880's.
 Today, the headwaters area land use is dominated by the Keystone Landfill and Interstate 81.